The DAAD continues to follow the developments on the coronavirus and adapts its activities flexibly to changing situations.

 Third-country nationals from all other countries may enter Germany for study purposes (including doctoral studies) from 2 July onwards, if the studies cannot be carried out entirely from abroad.
 It is therefore important that it is clear to the visa offices and border officials from official documents of the German host institution that the study or doctorate requires a presence in Germany.
 Otherwise, visas may not be issued or entry may be refused.
 Please contact your host university in this regard.

 Please take care of your visa application at a very early stage, as the visa sections of the German missions offer sometimes only a few dates for the application and therefore delays may occur.

 Irrespective of entry restrictions, based on the (in German only), persons who have stayed in a "corona risk area" within 14 days before entering Germany are obliged to remain in quarantine in Germany for 14 days and to inform the local health authority of their entry.
 The (in German only) is published and regularly updated by the Robert Koch Institute.

-If you wish to enter the country from one of the countries or regions listed there, you must check whether you can meet the quarantine requirements.
-If this is not the case, we urgently advise you against entering Germany for the time being.
-As a precautionary measure, we would like to point out that the DAAD cannot organise quarantine accommodation and cannot assume any costs for this.
+If you wish to enter the country from one of the countries or regions listed there, you must check whether you can meet the quarantine requirements or undergo a corona test.
+If this is not the case, you cannot enter Germany.
+As a precautionary measure, we would like to point out that the DAAD cannot organise quarantine accommodation and cannot assume any costs for quarantine or corona-test.

-As it is not yet clear for all countries of origin whether and when entry to Germany will be possible without any problems, we have provided you with the opportunity to start your scholarship project, i.e. your studies or research project, online from your home country or to postpone the start of the scholarship.
-To find out whether this possibility exists for your programme, please contact your programme section.
+As it is not yet clear for all countries of origin whether and when entry to Germany will be possible without any problems, we have provided you with the opportunity to start your scholarship project, i.e. your studies or research project, online from your home country or to postpone the start of the scholarship if entry to Germany is not possible for you.
+To find out whether this possibility exists for your programme and your country of origin, please contact your programme section.